-Dr. Jaglowski utilizes a pre-operative block before your surgery.
-This is very good at controlling immediate post-operative pain (24-48 hours).
-Once it wears off, pain medication by mouth becomes important.
+You likely received a block or spinal anesthesia in the hospital.
+Dr. Jaglowski also utilizes a local intraarticular block during your surgery.
+These modalities are very good at controlling immediate post-operative pain (24-48 hours).
+Once they wear off, pain medication by mouth becomes important.
 We recommend that you have some pain medication in your system routinely for the first 1-2 days so you can stay ahead of the pain, and it is not unmanageable one the block wears off.
 You will receive pain medication by mouth in the hospital to ensure you tolerate it and it is functional for you.
 As always, the sooner you can stop pain medication the better, however we realize it is an important part of your recovery but strive to wean you off as soon as possible.
 For more detailed information, see our "Pain Control After Surgery" section at www.jagsortho.com.